Man shot by police after allegedly threatening EMS with gun

 The Huntington Police Department said an officer shot Gonzalez because he allegedly pulled out a gun in front of them.

+“It’s a challenge for us.. it doesn’t make it easier to get people to come into the job.. we’re all struggling to get people to work,” Merry said.

+Merry said this situation was unpredictable and credits all responders for handling the situation.

-They say Gonzalez was taken to the hospital with a non-life threatening injury.
+Gonzalez was taken to the hospital with a non-life-threatening injury, according to HPD.

 No officers were injured in the incident.